Updated by Danielle

 It also adds the pickguard and the dual volume tone controls.

 You'll get a little more versatility tone versatility and control.
 This could be more palatable to someone who likes the Junior but would miss the flexibility added by nicer pickups and dual volume/tone controls.

 This model does cost more, retailing around $1600 which is about $100 to $200 above the Junior.
-Price difference is primarily due to the slightly nicer P90 pickups and extra electronics for both volume controls.
+Price difference is primarily due to the additional pickup and extra electronics for both volume controls.

 If you like the design (perhaps the pickguard specifically), this is a nice second option alongside the Gibson Les Paul Junior.

 IDEAL FOR: Lead/rhythm hybrid playing styles, classic rock, blues